-I’ve discovered that it’s not from lack of ‘long-term non-believers’ amongst marketers.
-Little-to-no investment and doing more with less is linked to the uphill effort required to sell the value of investing in long-term brand building, into the boardroom.
-As Lisa Ronson, Chief Marketing Officer Coles highlighted at ADWEEKAPAC Q&A with David Buttle, Global Marketing Director, Commercial Financial Times, brands are financial mechanisms.
+We’ve discovered that it’s not from lack of ‘long-term non-believers’ amongst marketers.
+Little-to-no investment and doing more with less are linked to the uphill effort required to sell the value of investing in long-term brand building into the boardroom.
 To pave the way to approval, the board needs to hear the core problem, what you are trying to solve, the initiative, and how you intend to measure, and when you are going to measure it.

 Boards that have an over-reliance on short-term metrics and the ongoing focus to see short-term profitability appears to be a growing topic of conversation.
-A short tenure of a board can bring the need to create revenue in a short period of time.
+The short tenure of a board can bring the need to create revenue in a short period of time.
 Long-term business plans are often in place, but they need to be a shared vision so Marketers can better prepare for the long-term.
-You can read more on this topic and how it is affecting the UK here.

 Long-term must have emotional appeal